ConceptCodes/kv-store-go/readme.md

   }
   ```

-3. Onboard a new tenant. this action will add an authorization header.
+3. Onboard a new tenant.
+This action will add an authorization header to the response.
 Utilize this header for all subsequent requests.

   ```sh
   curl --location 'http://localhost:8080/api/tenant/onboard'